-Computer Forensics is a branch of forensic science pertaining to evidence found in computers and digital storage mediums.
-Computer forensics adheres to standards of evidence admissible in a court of law.
-Computer forensics experts investigate data storage devices (such as hard drives, USB Drives, CD-ROMs, floppy disks, tape drives, etc.), identifying, preserving, and then analyzing sources of documentary or other digital evidence.
+Digital Forensics is a branch of forensic science pertaining to evidence found in telephones, computers and digital storage mediums.
+Digital Forensics adheres to standards of evidence admissible in a court of law.
+Digital Forensic experts investigate data storage devices (such as hard drives, USB Drives, CD-ROMs, floppy disks, tape drives, etc.), identifying, preserving, and then analyzing sources of documentary or other digital evidence.

 To contact the Computer Forensics Unit: 610-898-1005